MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/monitor-report-performance.md

 # Monitor report performance in Power BI

-Learn where the bottlenecks are, and learn how you can improve report performance.
 Monitor report performance in Power BI Desktop using the [Performance Analyzer](../create-reports/desktop-performance-analyzer.md).
+Monitoring will help you learn where the bottlenecks are, and how you can improve report performance.

 Monitoring performance is relevant in the following situations: